 Slow printing to your printer can be caused by a recent Windows Update.

-Click on the Windows icon (usually bottom left corner), then without clicking anywhere else, type in “printer”, the search bar will automatically show multiple results, Click on “Devices and Printers” from the list.
+Click on the Windows icon (usually bottom left corner), then without clicking anywhere else, type in “control”, the search bar will automatically show multiple results, Click on “Control Panel” from the list.

 Right click on the printer you want to check, and choose ‘Printer Properties’